Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • administer emergency oxygen therapy.

-The only measure of assistance to a person who has fallen into an acidotic coma is artificial ventilation of the lungs.
+The only measure of assistance to a person who has fallen into an acidotic coma is artificial ventilation.

 Diagnostics